 LocationNew Paltz, NY 12561, United States

-From the architect.
+Text description provided by the architects.
 The Campus Commons at the State University of New York, designed by ikon.5 architects, is a steel and glass winter garden addition to an existing 1970 student union building.
 The Campus Commons is filled and spanned over an existing underutilized exterior courtyard, transforming the exterior space into a vibrant interior university living room.
 The Campus Commons houses a large space for informal gathering, multi-purpose meeting rooms, food court, student ID offices, bookstore, entertainment center, and meeting rooms.
 The design creates an inspiring, institutionally functional appearance at the gateway of the university.

 Inspired by the regional landscape of the Catskill Mountains, the form and shape of the Commons is abstracted from the Shawagunk ridge, a local internationally known rock climbing palisade that can be seen from the site and is a unique and special physical characteristic of the University's location.
 In order to span over the existing courtyard with a column free enclosure for future flexibility, ikon.5 designed a structural tube stress skin system that created the angular forms of the pavilion that metaphorically references the Shawagunk ridge.